-SAN JOSE, Calif., March 28, 2019 /PRNewswire/ -- Aridis Pharmaceuticals, Inc. (Nasdaq: ARDS), a biopharmaceutical company focused on the discovery and development of targeted immunotherapies using fully human monoclonal antibodies (mAbs) to treat life-threatening bacterial infections, today reported financial and corporate results for the fourth quarter ended December 31, 2018.
-The Company, which is utilizing its proprietary MabIgX® antibody discovery platform to develop novel therapies for hospital acquired infections made considerable clinical development advances with its lead monoclonal antibody programs, AR-301 and AR-105, along with its cystic fibrosis (CF) candidate AR-501, an inhalable therapy to treat chronic lung infections impacting CF patients.
+SAN JOSE, Calif., April 8, 2020 /PRNewswire/ -- Aridis Pharmaceuticals, Inc. (Nasdaq: ARDS), a biopharmaceutical company focused on the discovery and development of novel anti-infective therapies to treat life-threatening bacterial infections, today reported financial and corporate results for the fourth quarter ended December 31, 2019.

 Fourth Quarter Highlights and Recent Developments

-Finally, Aridis announced the enrollment of the first patient in AR-501's Phase 1/2a clinical study which is a randomized, double-blinded, placebo controlled single and multiple dose-ascending trial investigating the safety and pharmacokinetics of inhaled AR-501 in healthy volunteers and cystic fibrosis patients with chronic bacterial lung infections (details of the study can be viewed on www.clinicaltrials.gov website using identifier NCT03669614).
-The study will accrue 48 healthy adult volunteers and 48 cystic fibrosis patients from approximately 15 sites in the U.S. As part of the agreement between the Company and the Cystic Fibrosis Foundation in the AR-501 program, both parties will review the data from the Phase 1 portion of the Phase 1/2a study before it is reported to the U.S. FDA, which is expected in the first quarter of 2020.
-Together the Company and the Foundation could use this information to optimize the Phase 2a portion of the trial in the CF patients, if it is needed.
-This should not impact the targeted reporting time for the Phase 1 portion of the study which is anticipated in Q1 2020.
+Details of the Phase 1/2a clinical trial, which is a randomized, double-blinded, placebo controlled single and multiple dose-ascending trial investigating the safety and pharmacokinetics of inhaled AR-501 in healthy volunteers and cystic fibrosis patients with chronic bacterial lung infections, can be viewed on www.clinicaltrials.gov using identifier NCT03669614.
+The study is expected to accrue 48 healthy adult volunteers and 48 cystic fibrosis patients from approximately 15 sites in the U.S.

 About Aridis Pharmaceuticals, Inc.

-Aridis Pharma discovers and develops anti-infectives to be used as add-on treatments to standard-of-care antibiotics.
-The Company is utilizing its proprietary MabIgX® technology platform to rapidly identify rare, potent antibody-producing B-cells from patients who have successfully overcome an infection to produce mAbs.
-These mAbs are already of human origin and functionally optimized for high potency by the donor's immune system, hence they do not require genetic engineering or further optimization to achieve full functionality and high mAb productivity.
-MabIgX® also allows for the selection of any antibody isotype depending on the optimal effector function required for treating the target infection.
-By bypassing the humanization and binding sequence optimization steps, and entire process of generation of genetically engineered antibody producing cell lines, MabIgX® enables high gross-margins and expedited progression to clinical development.
+Aridis Pharmaceuticals, Inc. discovers and develops anti-infectives to be used as add-on treatments to standard-of-care antibiotics.
+The Company is utilizing its proprietary APEXTM and MabIgX® technology platforms to rapidly identify rare, potent antibody-producing B-cells from patients who have successfully overcome an infection, and to rapidly manufacture mAbs for therapeutic treatment of critical infections.
+These mAbs are already of human origin and functionally optimized for high potency by the donor's immune system; hence, they do not require genetic engineering or further optimization to achieve full functionality.

-The Company has generated multiple clinical stage mAbs targeting bacteria that that cause life-threatening infections such as ventilator associated pneumonia (VAP) and hospital acquired pneumonia (HAP).
+The Company has generated multiple clinical stage mAbs targeting bacteria that cause life-threatening infections such as VAP and HAP.
 The use of mAbs as anti-infective treatments represents an innovative therapeutic approach that harnesses the human immune system to fight infections and is designed to overcome the deficiencies associated with the current standard of care which is broad spectrum antibiotics.
-Such deficiencies include, but are not limited to, increasing drug resistance, short duration of efficacy, disruption of the normal flora of the human microbiome, and lack of differentiation among current treatments.
+Such deficiencies include, but are not limited to, increasing drug resistance, short duration of efficacy, disruption of the normal flora of the human microbiome and lack of differentiation among current treatments.
 The mAb portfolio is complemented by a non-antibiotic novel mechanism small molecule anti-infective candidate being developed to treat lung infections in cystic fibrosis patients.
 The company's pipeline is highlighted below:

-AR-301 (ventilator associated pneumonia).
-AR-301 is a fully human immunoglobulin 1, or IgG1, mAb currently in Phase 3 clinical development targeting gram-positive S. aureus alpha-toxin in ventilator-associated pneumonia, or VAP, patients.
+AR-301 (VAP).
+AR-301 is a fully human immunoglobulin 1, or IgG1, mAb currently in Phase 3 clinical development targeting gram-positive S. aureus alpha-toxin in VAP patients.

-AR-101 (hospital acquired pneumonia).
+AR-101 (HAP).
 AR-101 is a fully human immunoglobulin M, or IgM, mAb targeting P. aeruginosa liposaccharides serotype O11, which accounts for approximately 22% of all P. aeruginosa hospital acquired pneumonia cases worldwide.
-A plan for the next clinical study will be communicated following the availability of Phase 2 clinical data for AR-105.

 AR-501 (cystic fibrosis).
 AR-501 is an inhaled formulation of gallium citrate with broad-spectrum anti-infective activity being developed to treat chronic lung infections in cystic fibrosis patients.
 This program is currently in a Phase 1/2a clinical study in healthy volunteers and CF patients.